 80’s fashion hits and pop stars

-Bright neon colours, lots of glamour, daring style mixes, XXL earrings and puffy blow-dry hairstyles: fashion dictates of the 80s were far away.
-Narrow pink aerobic body and washed-out jeans in carrot form, blazers with generous shoulder pads, leggings and tennis socks: everything was allowed, as long as it was colourful and glittering.
-The shrill looks completed the asymmetrical mullet cuts, voluminous perming and colourful Iroquois hairstyles.
+Bright neon colors, lots of glamour, daring style mixes, XXL earrings and puffy blow-dry hairstyles: fashion dictates of the 80s were far away.
+Narrow pink aerobic body and washed-out jeans in carrot form, blazers with generous shoulder pads, leggings and tennis socks: everything was allowed, as long as it was colorful and glittering.
+The shrill looks completed the asymmetrical mullet cuts, voluminous perming and colorful Mohawk hairstyles.

 The eighties were also a decade of pop icons.
 Stars like Madonna and Michael Jackson stormed the charts, were heard up and down on the record player and radio.
 Madonna’s lasting career began with her single Like a Virgin.
 Jackson’s album Thriller set new standards in 1982.
 The video for the song of the same name went beyond previous formats.
 The newly founded music station MTV broadcast it in an endless loop.
 Both pop stars picked up on fashion trends and set their own.